Wychwood Forest & Cornbury Park

-On Palm Sunday, tradition allows the public to walk through the Forest to Wort’s Well, the ancient spring, to collect water for making Spanish liquor.
+On Palm Sunday, tradition allows the public to walk through the Forest to Wort’s (or Uzzle) Well and Chalybeate (or Iron) Well, two ancient springs in Wychwood Forest, to collect water for making Spanish liquor.
 Access from Five Ash Bottom (see map) or the public footpath through the Forest (see map).

 Chalybeate Well within Cornbury Park